 Child Protection Team of Pasco County

-The criminal defense attorneys at Sammis Law Firm often represent individuals in cases involving Child Protection Investigators with the Pasco County Sheriff’s office and the Child Protection Team of Pasco County.
+The criminal defense attorneys at Sammis Law Firm often represent individuals in cases involving Child Protection Investigators (CPI) with the Pasco County Sheriff’s Office and/or the Child Protection Team of Pasco County, which are two different entities.

 The CPI has the highest turnover rate at the Pasco Sheriff’s Office because of the stressful nature of the job.
 In 2016, a CPI in Pasco County was arrested for falsifying records.

-If you are under investigation in New Port City, Land O’ Lakes, or Dade City, then contact an experienced criminal defense attorney for Pasco County at Sammis Law Firm.
+If you are under investigation for a crime involving a child in New Port Richey, Port Richey, Land O’ Lakes, Dade City, or the surrounding areas, then contact an experienced criminal defense attorney for Pasco County at Sammis Law Firm.

 We fight cases involving false allegations of the following types of crimes: